MomoWZ/CitiBike-Challenge/README.md

 <img src="/image/peak_season.png" height="400" width="600" />

 I use the start time to analyze the peak time for a day.
 The data shown in the graph is different from what I originally imagined.
 Because people would choose the bike as the connection for their daily commute, I was thinking that 7am to 8am would be the peak time of the day.
 But the graph shows a different story.
 The actual peak time is from 5pm to 6pm, when people are off work.<br>
 Furthermore, this graph also presents the peak season.
 Compared with different seasons, people tend to use bikes more often during summer and fall.
-The data is slowly decreasing., The rider counts climb as people are entering spring. <br>
+The data is slowly decreasing, when winter is coming.
+In contrast, the rider number climbs when the weaather becomes warmer. <br>

 ### Top 10 Stations - dashboard